 Mötley Crüe – Bringing the Theatre of Pain 30 Years Later

-As much life as American Heavy Metal band Mötley Crüe has lived throughout their thirty-four year career, it would easily have broken an ordinary band.
-Given that, they have persevered to be able to retire come the end of 2015 with all original members of Vocalist Vince Neil, Guitarist Mick Mars, Bassist Nikki Sixx, and Drummer Tommy Lee above ground.
-Beginning their journey back 1981 with their big, debut full-length, Too Fast For Love, they made even bigger strides once the epic Shout at the Devil album hit in 1983.
+As much life as American Heavy Metal band Mötley Crüe has lived throughout their thirty-four-year career, it would easily have broken an ordinary band.
+Given that, they have persevered to be able to retire at the end of 2015, with all original members, Vocalist Vince Neil, Guitarist Mick Mars, Bassist Nikki Sixx, and Drummer Tommy Lee above ground.
+Beginning their journey back in 1981 with their big debut full-length, Too Fast For Love, they made even bigger strides once the epic Shout at the Devil album hit in 1983.
 That is why the pressure was high for the band as they went into the recording studio in the Winter of 1985 to work on what would be the Theatre of Pain record.
 With all eyes on them, Theatre of Pain dropped on June 21, 1985, and reflecting back, it would become a career changer as it now celebrates its thirtieth anniversary.

-A shift in directions for Mötley Crüe, what set Theatre of Pain apart from their previous offerings is the detour away from their harder Heavy Metal sound for more of a Hair Metal style which had taken the market by storm with bands like Poison and Cinderella.
-With that, the band took a risk and it paid off as the record hit six on US charts and it earned quadruple platinum certification in the US ten years later and triple platinum in Canada.
+A shift in directions for Mötley Crüe, what set Theatre of Pain apart from their previous offerings, is the detour away from their harder Heavy Metal sound for more of a Hair Metal style, which had taken the market by storm with bands like Poison and Cinderella.
+With that, the band took a risk, and it paid off as the record hit six on the US charts, and it earned quadruple platinum certification in the US ten years later and triple platinum in Canada.
 With memorable singles like Brownsville Station cover “Smokin’ in the Boys Room,” the power ballad “Home Sweet Home,” as well as “Save Our Souls,” which was featured in the Italian Horror film Demons, The Crüe strike the jackpot in their efforts to broaden their audience.

 Faithfully recreated with The Crue’s flair and Neil’s distinctive voice, “Louder than Hell” is a raucous track of insane riffs accompanied by Lee’s drums as the guys sing about how they like their sex, their music, their everything.
-“Keep Your Eye on the Money” used a driving melody to sing about females getting under guys’ skin, and destroying them.
-Then there is the aforementioned “Home Sweet Home,” which shows the band’s softer side as the song began with a simple piano followed by the guitars, and finishing as it began, with the simple piano.
+“Keep Your Eye on the Money” used a driving melody to sing about females getting under guys’ skin and destroying them.
+Then there is the aforementioned “Home Sweet Home,” which shows the band’s softer side as the song begins with a simple piano followed by the guitars and finishes as it begins with the simple piano.
 It was through this track Mötley Crüe, always the consummate performer, made a power ballad to their fans about their love of touring.
-In addition, the song’s influence can be felt deeper than the original recording with the likes of Linkin Park, Limp Bizkit, and Carrie Underwood, to name a few, performing cover versions.
+In addition, the song’s influence can be felt deeper than the original recording, with the likes of Linkin Park, Limp Bizkit, and Carrie Underwood, to name a few, performing cover versions.

 fbaf4d78412cc8cfd102102136759d58